nusenu/ContactInfo-Information-Sharing-Specification/README.md

 #### dns-rsa

-The "dns-rsa" proof method uses DNS instead of HTTPS and places the RSA SHA1 relay fingerprint in DNS TXT records.
+The "dns-rsa" proof method uses DNS instead of HTTPS and places the RSA SHA1 relay fingerprint or the hashed fingerprint in case of a bridge in DNS TXT records.
 DNSSEC MUST be enabled on the domain located in the `url` field to ensure the integrity of DNS records.

-When choosing this method (for example because no webserver is available) the operator creates a DNS TXT record for each relay to proof it's `url` field.
+When choosing this method (for example because no webserver is available) the operator creates a DNS TXT record for each relay/bridge to proof it's `url` field.

 These DNS TXT records look as follows (example: `url:example.com`):